Dark Mode

 The fees for filing and biometric services are non-refundable and conclusive, irrespective of the outcome of your application or whether you decide to withdraw your request.

-You will not have to pay a Green Card renewal fee if:
+You will not have to pay a Green Card renewal fee if you did not receive it and meet one of the following requirements:

 • Your existing card has incorrect data due to an error made by the Department of Homeland Security